custom-components/pyscript/docs/reference.rst

      my_app2:
        # any settings for my_app2 go here

-The ``apps`` section could also include other configuration files if you prefer to arrange things in that manner.
+The ``apps`` section could also include other configuration files if you prefer to put each application's configuration in its own file.

+An application will not be loaded unless it has a configuration entry (even if it is empty).
+That provides an easy was to enable or disable an application.

+An application's configuration (eg, all the settings below ``my_app1`` in the example above) are available in the variable ``pyscript.app_config`` in the global scope of the application's main file (eg, ``apps/my_app1.py`` or ``apps/my_app1/__init__.py``).
+Additionally, all the pyscript configuration settings are available via the variable ``pyscript.config``, which also includes all the application configuration below the ``apps`` key.
+However, in a future release the ``apps`` entry will be removed so that apps do not have access to another app's configuration (which might include token, passwords or keys).
+See `this section <#accessing-yaml-configuration>`__ for more information.

 Note that if you used the UI flow to configure pyscript, the ``allow_all_imports`` and ``hass_is_global`` configuration settings will be ignored in the yaml file.
 In that case you should omit them from the yaml, and just use yaml for pyscript app configuration.

-As explained below, the use of ``apps`` with entries for each application by name below, is used to determine which application scripts are autoloaded.
-That's the only configuration structure that pyscript checks - any other parameters can be added and used as you like.

 At startup, pyscript loads the following files.
 It also automatically unloads and reloads files when they are changed, renamed, created or deleted:

 ``<config>/pyscript/*.py``
-  all files with a ``.py`` suffix are autoloaded.
+  all files with a ``.py`` suffix in the top-level directory are autoloaded.

 ``<config>/pyscript/scripts/**/*.py``
   all files with a ``.py`` suffix below the ``scripts`` directory, recursively to any depth,